Is your car winter-ready? Top tips for winter-proofing your vehicle

 Aquaplaning is when a layer of water gets between your tyres and the road, causing you to lose grip.

-It can also lead to you losing control of your car because the brakes and steering no longer work as they should.
+It can also lead to you losing control of your car because the brakes and steering no longer work properly.

-Common causes of aquaplaning are accelerating during heavy rain and driving in the rain with low tyre tread (tyre tread helps to channel water out from under the tyres) or over/underinflated tyres (reducing the contact patch with the road).
+Common causes of aquaplaning include accelerating during heavy rain and driving in the rain with low tyre tread or over- or under-inflated tyres.